henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 Please double check that you really didn't change anything on your server and then contact your hosters support.

+## Mixin config voicechat.mixins.json requires mixin subsystem version 0.8 but 0.7.x was found.
+The mixin config will not be applied.

+This is caused by another mod shipping with an older mixin version.
+You can fix this issue by installing [this mod](https://modrinth.com/mod/mixincompat).

 <ClientOnly>
     <WikiTracker name="troubleshooting"/>
 </ClientOnly>